jwilsson/spotify-web-api-php/docs/examples/managing-user-library.md

 }
 ```

-It's also possible to list the albums, podcast episodes, or podcast shows in a user's library using `getMySavedAlbums`, `getMySavedEpisodes`, or `getMySavedShows`.
+It's also possible to list the albums, audiobooks, podcast episodes, or podcast shows in a user's library using `getMySavedAlbums`, `getMySavedAudiobooks`, `getMySavedEpisodes`, or `getMySavedShows`.

 ## Adding tracks to a user's library